Renata A. Konrad, PhD

 Dr. Konrad's research focuses on the application of operations research to social justice issues and healthcare to improve the quality, timeliness, and efficiency of operations.
 This research includes using optimization, and simulation to inform human trafficking awareness campaigns, to locate trafficking shelters, estimate prevalence and capacity needs, to understand the relationship between illegal fishing and exploited labor and to improve access to primary care.
 Dr. Konrad’s research is funded by the National Science Foundation (CMMI-1841893, CMMI-1935602, IIS-2039951).
 She is the 2018 recipient of the Romeo L. Moruzzi Young Faculty Award for innovative teaching.

-Dr. Konrad served on the U.S. Department of Transportation Advisory Committee on Human Trafficking and on the U.S. Department of Homeland Security - Science and Technology, Human Trafficking Advisory Committee.
+Dr. Konrad was a Fulbright Scholar in Ukraine 2021/22.
+She served on the U.S. Department of Transportation Advisory Committee on Human Trafficking and on the U.S. Department of Homeland Security - Science and Technology, Human Trafficking Advisory Committee.
 She currently serving on the Markets Working Group for Delta 8.7 - a contribution by United Nations University Centre for Policy Research.
 Within the Institute for Operations Research and Management Science (INFORMS), she currently serves on the Diversity and Inclusion Committee, and has previously served as President of the Women in Operations Research and Management Science (WORMS), and as an officer in the Junior Faculty Interest Group (JFIG).
 She is an Associate Editor for IISE Transactions and Editorial Board Member of Operations Research in Health Care.

 Selected Recent Accomplishments